NNPDF/nnpdf/doc/sphinx/source/tutorials/newplottingfn.rst

 	    from IPython import embed
 	    embed()

 Note that an ``IPython embed`` has been included to help explore the various objects.
+This is for development purposes and we will remove it when making any commits.
 We can set up a test runcard that calls our action, like:

 .. code:: yaml